nobrainr/typescript-webpack-starter/README.md

 ### Get Started Immediately

 You **don’t** need to install or configure tools like Webpack or Babel.<br>
-They are preconfigured and hidden so that you can focus on the code.
+They are preconfigured so that you can focus on the code, but as a starter kit you still can modify them.

 Just create a project, and you’re good to go.